Our curriculum is designed to help pupils succeed and prepare for their next steps into further and higher education and employment.

 In line with statutory requirements, pupils will study a broad Key Stage 4 curriculum, including 3 academic qualifications (English, Maths and Science GCSEs) plus core P.E. and P.S.H.E. (unexamined), and 6 further GCSE options of which up to 3 must be technical qualifications.
 In each technical qualification pupils will gain a depth of knowledge, skill and expertise, whilst gaining a GCSE for each qualification.
 The specialised qualifications will include more practical learning, projects, visits and work placements to gain a better understanding of the chosen subject.
 Lessons will be exciting and hands-on.
 Up to 9 GCSEs will be completed in total.

 - Animal Care (Technical) – designed to provide pupils with the essential skills necessary to progress in a career working with animals.
 Pupils will gain valuable experience working within our animal unit and will learn animal health and welfare, husbandry and conservation.

 - Childcare and Development (Technical) – designed to inspire those interested in a career in an early years setting.
 You will cover the key aspects of child development, with both theoretical and practical study, which will include work experience within a nursery.

-- Creative Arts (Technical) – this allows you to explore a variety of traditional and new art processes, studying mediums including drawing, printmaking, painting, photography, fashion, textiles and 3D design.
+- GCSE Creative Arts – this allows you to explore a variety of traditional and new art processes, studying mediums including drawing, printmaking, painting, photography, fashion, textiles and 3D design.

 - Health and Social Care (Technical) – this will help you prepare for a career in nursing, occupational therapy and midwifery.
 You will learn various skills, such as good practice in health and social care, promoting health and wellbeing and many more.